Vel-San/killing-floor-docker/README.md

 >-v (your server folder):/home/steam/servers/kf

+And MOST IMPORTANT:

+> DO NOT Forget to change your steam ports to "Ranged" ports e.g.
+>
+> 20560:20569 (udp+tcp)
+>
+> 28852:28859 (udp+tcp)
+>
+> 7707:7710 (udp) # This change is for the 7708 port, in case you're doing only 2x servers
+>
+> If you're running more than 2x servers, you need to keep incrementing your ports accordingly! +2 is optimal for all ports

+You can run your containers using `--net=host`, or simply change the ports from the run command.

 ## Docker Run Variables

 When running a container for the first time, you will need to supply a steam login to install the server